json420/degu/doc/rgi.rst

 connection, based on the SSL certificate and SSL certificate authority under which the connection was made, respectively.

-In order to avoid conflicts with additional *connection* information that may be added by future RGI servers, there is a simple, pythonic name-spacing rule: the ``on_connect()`` callable should only add keys that start with ``'_'`` (underscore).
+In order to avoid conflicts with additional *session* information that may be added by future RGI servers, there is a simple, pythonic name-spacing rule: the ``on_connect()`` callable should only add keys that start with ``'_'`` (underscore).